Thursday March 31, 2022

 By Paul Barach

 If you’re a fan of concentrate vape pens, the rosin cartridges for sale at your dispensary alongside the more familiar brands may have piqued your interest.
 You may find yourself wondering what exactly are rosin cartridges?
 How are they different from the regular vape pen cartridges that you buy?
-Are they worth the extra cost?
+Are rosin cartridges worth the extra cost?

-Rosin cartridges have been multiplying on cannabis dispensary shelves across the country in recent years, so it’s worth delving into this new product to explain exactly what rosin cartridges are and why they have been growing in popularity among cannabis consumers.
+Live rosin cartridges have been multiplying on cannabis dispensary shelves across the country in recent years, so it’s worth delving into this new product to explain exactly what rosin cartridges are and why they have been growing in popularity among cannabis consumers.

 The most common way to get THC and its friends out of plants and gathered all together in one place is a method known as hydrocarbon extraction.
 This is usually done with a solvent like butane.
 Butane Hash Oil (BHO) extraction is accomplished by blasting ground-up plant matter with a hydrocarbon solvent under high pressure.

-The resulting sticky brown or yellow liquid — containing all the plant’s resins and terpenes — is then dried and processed into concentrate.
+The resulting sticky amber, brown or yellow liquid — containing all the plant’s resins and terpenes — is then dried and processed into concentrate.
 Ideally, nearly all of the solvent is removed from the final product using a process like Closed Loop Extraction, which separates and recycles the solvent using a vacuum pump.
 This is all done without exposing the product or solvents to the air.

-As cannabis technology has advanced, there has been a push from consumers for more natural cannabis products that don’t use solvents.
+As cannabis technology has advanced, there has been a push from consumers for more natural cannabis products like live rosin cartridges that don’t use solvents.
 The worry is that too much exposure to solvents, even at their extremely small percentages in most concentrates, could be harmful for your health.

-Instead, the process that extracts rosin is a combination of heat and pressure.
-By using this method, producers can instantaneously extract a potent resinous sap from their plant matter, hash, or keif.
+Instead, the process that extracts rosin to create products like live rosin cartridges is a combination of heat and pressure.
+By using this method, producers can instantaneously extract a potent resinous sap from their marijuana plant matter, hash, or kief.
 This cannabinoid and terpene rich, full melt hash oil boasts a high THC percentage as well as a full flavor profile.